vini-insight/Big_Data_GCP_dataproc_spark_hadoop/README.md

 ### Tips

--> If the Job shows an Interrupt WARN, just ignore it.
+-> If the Job shows an "Interrupt WARN", just ignore it.
 There is a known bug in Hadoop.
 This does not impact processing.

 -> to open files for editing use the command:

      vim + file_name.extension

 -> to save file in GCP Shell: